raulalvesre/springboot-petshop-clinic-microservices/README.md

-# 🚀 Microservices Project
+# 🚀 Pet-shop Clinic Microservices Project
 This project is a set of microservices built using Spring Boot.
-Each microservice is designed to handle a specific business capability, such as user management or order processing.
+Each microservice is designed to handle a specific business capability, such as user management or visit management.
 The project was built as a learning exercise to gain experience with modern microservices architecture and cloud-native technologies.

 ## 🛠️ Technologies Used